 Kodomo no Hi – Children’s day Japan, also known as Boy’s Day, is a national holiday that is celebrated annually on May 5th.
 It is the last of four public holidays that comprise Golden Week.
 There are two symbols of Kodomo no Hi: the “Kabuto” samurai helmet and “Koinobori” flying carp.
-This article includes Kabuto and Koinobori Kodomo no hi crafts, coloring pages, origami and other resources for Children’s Day under lock down in 2020.
+This article includes Kabuto and Koinobori Kodomo no hi crafts, coloring pages, origami and other resources for Children’s Day during a pandemic!

 Golden week is a period of public holidays that falls at the end of April and early May in Japan every year.
 During that period there are four public holidays.
 Often people take a couple of annual leave days to give them a week to two weeks off, including weekends.

 - Showa No Hi on April 29th

 - Kodomo no Hi, aka Children’s Day, on May 5th